gb-mobile/pokecrystal-mobile-spa/README.md

 # NOTE
 ## This repository is a work in progress, you may experience bugs, glitches and general oddities.
 Should these occur please report them as issues.
-It is not actively being worked on and will require community assistance to finish.

 # Information
 A Spanish translation of https://github.com/gb-mobile/pokecrystal-mobile-eng